Shashank238/Tweet-Sentiment-Extraction-using-Bert/readme.md

 The dataset is obtained from kaggle competion.

 ## 🎯 Purpose of this Project
 Capturing sentiment in language is important in these times where decisions and reactions are created and updated in seconds.
 But, which words actually lead to the sentiment description is more important and extract it from the corpus.
-To create a model where it can extract the words from the tweets based on the sentiment and serving it to web application using flask.
+To create a model where it can extract the words from the tweets based on the sentiment and serving it to web application using flask framework.

 <p align="center">
   <img width="900" height="500" src="images/demo.png">